Carlisle (CSL)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Fortunately, Carlisle’s ROIC has increased significantly over the last few years.
+Over the last few years, Carlisle’s ROIC has increased.
 This is a good sign, and if its returns keep rising, there’s a chance it could evolve into an investable business.

 11. Balance Sheet Assessment

-Carlisle reported $220.2 million of cash and $1.89 billion of debt on its balance sheet in the most recent quarter.
+Carlisle reported $1.11 billion of cash and $2.88 billion of debt on its balance sheet in the most recent quarter.
 As investors in high-quality companies, we primarily focus on two things: 1) that a company’s debt level isn’t too high and 2) that its interest payments are not excessively burdening the business.

 13. Is Now The Time To Buy Carlisle?

-Carlisle isn’t a bad business, but we have other favorites.
-Although its revenue growth was weak over the last five years, its growth over the next 12 months is expected to be higher.
-And while Carlisle’s flat organic revenue disappointed, its impressive operating margins show it has a highly efficient business model.
+Carlisle is a fine business.
+Although its revenue growth was weak over the last five years and analysts expect growth to slow over the next 12 months, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.
+And while its projected EPS for the next year is lacking, its impressive operating margins show it has a highly efficient business model.

-Wall Street analysts have a consensus one-year price target of $436.67 on the company (compared to the current share price of $408.50).
+Wall Street analysts have a consensus one-year price target of $369.50 on the company (compared to the current share price of $322.87), implying they see 14.4% upside in buying Carlisle in the short term.